11 simple things you can do to plan for the year ahead (2025 edition)

 11. Allow for flexibility

 A plan for the year ahead is only as good as your ability to understand that things happen outside of your control.
-It’s about patience, consistency, and flexing your plan when you need to.
+It’s about patience, consistency, and flexing your plan when necessary.

 Get your team involved where you can, especially when you need to decide on change.
-Your combined thinking can produce ideas you would never have imagined on your own.
+Your combined thinking can produce ideas you would never have imagined.

 Here’s to a safe, planned new year!